Today's Prada show was bewildering at first. The runway was set up on

-According to a statement from Prada, the set was made by AMO, a research collective affiliated with Rem Koolhaas's architecture practice, OMA, which designs all of Prada's stores.
-From their perplexing release:
+According to a statement from Prada, the set was made by AMO, a

 As an inversion of the traditional catwalk configuration, AMO conceives a set built around the perimeter of the audience, which is seated on an irregularly shaped central island.
 The audience faces a “reclaimed space”: a vaguely industrial yet semiabandoned environment, populated by few manifestations of domestic everyday life.
 Models weave through this set, exploring and re-inhabiting an undefined large interior.